Meet the Academic Leadership Team

 A biologist by training, Glazer has been actively working with faculty members on issues of teaching and learning since 1993.
 Read more…

-Francesca Fiore serves as interim associate provost.
+Francesca Fiore serves as associate provost.
 Prior to joining New York Tech, her nearly 20-year career in the nonprofit and higher education sectors focused on developing, implementing, and scaling programs that promote educational access and economic opportunity.

 At New York Tech, she collaborates with various academic units to facilitate the development of innovative degree, certificate, and credential programs with high workforce demand potential.
 Read more…